Tom Waits' audience

 "Is that a contradiction?"

 "Everyone goes through a phase where they want to smoke, drink, and think about suicide.
 But once you get through it, the rest of the journey will be better.
-Tom Waits' music accompanies people through each stage of life in this way."
+Tom Waits' music accompanies you through each stage of life in this way."

 "Ah, so this gentleman is..."Tom WaitYou need to know.wait".